lifeBalance/bookshelf-API/README/put_requests.md

 };
 ```

-As you can see, in order to update a given book in the database, we need to define the book we want to update, and that's done using the same logic we used for the `show` handler, so we are repeating ourselves a bit but don't worry, we'll deal with that later.
+As you can see, in order to update a given book in the database, we need to define the book we want to update, and that's done using the same logic we used for the `show` handler, so we are not being as [DRY][3] as we should, but don't worry, we'll deal with that a bit later.

 In this case the new part is where we replace the content of each of the fields in the found book, with the data included in the `PUT` request payload, accessible via `req.body`.
+We have used a `for in` loop to iterate over the properties included in the `req.body` object.

 ## A cURL script
 Let's try our brand new route with the following script: